On Baker type lower bounds for linear forms: Results

-The presentation (\ref{USUAL}) is a step towards what we may expect to see in the works considering lower bounds for linear forms of the values of $E$-functions.
-However, usually only the main error term i.e. the term corresponding to $A_2$ is given including implicitly the terms with $B_2$ and $C_2$.
-Hence in such situation explicit dependence on the parameters, say for example on $m$, may become invisible.
-Next we like to mention that methods using Thue-Siegel's Lemma seem to yield to the situation where $A_2\ne 0$, which correspons to main error term.
-However, if it were $A_2=0$, then the terms with $B_2$ and $C_2$ would come important.
-Consequently, it would be of great interest to find explicit Pad\'e type approximations which would yield to the case $A_2=0$.
+In most of the existing works only the terms corresponding to $A_2$ and $C_2$ are presented and usually only a main term is given including the other terms implicitly.
+Hence in such a situation explicit dependence on the parameters, say for example on $m$, may become invisible.
+Next we like to mention that all the methods applied to $E$-functions seem to yield the situation where $A_2\ne 0$.
+If we had $A_2=0$, then the terms with $B_2$ and $C_2$ would become more important.
+That would be the case if e.g one could find appropriate explicit Pad\'e type approximations instead of those produced by Siegel's lemma.